sumnerevans/sumnerevans.com/content/2015-08-19-london-england.md

 history of the theatre.
 Then we went to do the guided tour.
 The lady doing the tour explained some of the history of the Globe as well (some of which I described above).
 Then she took us into the theatre itself.
-An actress was practicing her lines with what appeared to be her voice coach.
+An actress was practising her lines with what appeared to be her voice coach.
 Even today the actors don’t use any microphones, and during the daytime performances, no artificial lights are used (the nighttime performances are lit up with artificial lights though, however they